Kartikayjoshi0104/codsoft_task2/README.md

 # codsoft_task2
-"Calculator" is inside this repository.
+"Calculator" program is inside this repository.